rschristopher/ischristtrue.com/src/truth.md

  an eternal soul made in His image.
 You are an icon, a symbol,
  for God, the creator of the universe.
-You do not, and cannot,
- return to nothingness.
+And even in your fallen state, you will not, and cannot, return to nothingness.
 To believe in objective
  knowable truth, is to